jianhong/chipseq/README.md

 This pipeline will generate the UCSC genome browser track hub and metagene analysis resuls in addition to original output of **nfcore/chipseq** pipeline.

+The most important change for this pipeline from **nfcore/chipseq** pipeline is that I tried to improve the reproducibility of the pipeline depend on conda but not docker for following 2 reasons:

+1. I can not use docker in our cluster.

+2. The memory required for the pipeline is too heavy for personal computer if using docker.

+However, conda always throw errors when create environment even I use modules.
+I add conda_softwares section in module.conf setting to make the pipeline more flexible to figure out this issue.
+I also changed the R/Biocondactor package installation methods from conda installation to BiocManager installation, which will be much slower than conda installation.
+The reason for that is because lots of package in conda is malfunction.
+By using BiocManager to avoid the dependece issues.

 ## Pipeline summary

 1. Raw read QC ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))